Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ```
 {kotlin-runnable="true"}

-After running this example, you can see that the `main()` function isn't blocked by `.launch()` and keeps running other code while the coroutine works in the background.
+After running this example, you can see that the `main()` function isn't blocked by `CoroutineScope.launch()` and keeps running other code while the coroutine works in the background.

+> The `CoroutineScope.launch()` function returns a [`Job`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/) handle.
+> Use this handle to wait for the launched coroutine to complete.
+> For more information, see [Cancellation and timeouts](cancellation-and-timeouts.md#cancelling-coroutine-execution)
+>
+{style="tip"}

 ### CoroutineScope.async()